-Five key primary takeaways: Joe Biden is Democrats’ antidote
+5 primary takeaways: Joe Biden is Democrats’ antidote

 The Biden campaign had been confident heading into Tuesday, but still quietly concerned that Sanders or his supporters could cast doubt on the legitimacy of the outcome if the quasi-national shutdown over the coronavirus depressed turnout to abysmal levels.

-He won convincingly enough in Florida and Illinois to rebut any widespread doubt.
+He won convincingly enough in the three states to rebut any widespread doubt.
 To be sure, in-person voting on Tuesday almost certainly was lower than it would have been otherwise in Arizona, Florida and Illinois.

 But early in-person and mail balloting ensures that the final turnout on Tuesday was at least in the neighborhood of a usual competitive presidential primary, even if the states didn’t shatter records like several states did on Super Tuesday.